 13.2 DSR Test

-13.2.5 In order to carry out a DSR Test with respect to a DSR CMU, an Applicant or Capacity Provider (as applicable) must provide the Delivery Body with:
+13.2.5 In order to carry out a DSR Test with respect to a DSR CMU, an Applicant or Capacity Provider (as applicable) must provide the CM Settlement Body with:

-New rule
+13.2.5A The CM Settlement Body must confirm to the Delivery Body that they have received information required in accordance with 13.2.5(a) or 13.2.5(b).

-13.2.12B In the event that the metering configuration details provided pursuant to Rule 13.2.5 change, then the Capacity provider must notify the Delivery Body and the Settlement Body as soon as practicable.
+13.2.12B In the event that the metering configuration details provided pursuant to Rule 13.2.5 change, then the Capacity provider must notify the Settlement Body as soon as practicable.

-13.2.12C Within five Working Days of notification to the Delivery Body and the CM Settlement Body under Rule 13.2.12B, a Capacity Provider must, for each DSR CMU Component where metering configuration details differ from those provided pursuant to Rule 13.2.5:
+13.2.12C Within five Working Days of notification to the CM Settlement Body under Rule 13.2.12B, a Capacity Provider must, for each DSR CMU Component where metering configuration details differ from those provided pursuant to Rule 13.2.5:

-13.2.12D If, as a consequence of Rule 13.2.12C(b), a Capacity Provider has been informed, pursuant to Rule 8.3.3(c)(i), that a Metering Test is required, then a Capacity Provider must provide a Metering Test Certificate within forty Working Days from the date of notification under Rule 8.3.3(c)(i).
+13.2.12D If, as a consequence of Rule 13.2.12C(b), a Capacity Provider has been informed, pursuant to Rule 8.3.3(c)(i), that a Metering Test is required, then a Capacity Provider must obtain a Metering Test Certificate within forty Working Days from the date of notification under Rule 8.3.3(c)(i).

-13.2.12E Where one or more notifications have been made to the Delivery Body and the Settlement Body pursuant to Rule 13.2.12B, the DSR Test Certificate for the relevant DSR CMU shall:
+13.2.12E Where one or more notifications have been made to the Settlement Body pursuant to Rule 13.2.12B, the DSR Test Certificate for the relevant DSR CMU shall:

 13.2A New DSR Test

-13.2A.3 To enable the Delivery Body to carry out a new DSR Test with respect to the relevant DSR CMU, the Capacity Provider must provide the Delivery Body with the information set out in Rule 13.2.5, except for the information required by Rule 13.2.5(b)(ii).
+13.2A.3 To enable the Delivery Body to carry out a new DSR Test with respect to the relevant DSR CMU, the Capacity Provider must provide the CM Settlement Body with the information set out in Rule 13.2.5, except for the information required by Rule 13.2.5(b)(ii).

 13.2B Joint DSR Test

-13.2B.5 In order to carry out a Joint DSR Test with respect to a group of DSR CMUs, an Applicant or Capacity Provider (as applicable) must provide the Delivery Body with:
+13.2B.5 In order to carry out a Joint DSR Test with respect to a group of DSR CMUs, an Applicant or Capacity Provider (as applicable) must provide the CM Settlement Body with:

+13.2B.5A The CM Settlement Body must confirm within five days to the Delivery Body that they have received information required in accordance with 13.2B.5(a) or 13.2B.5(b)

-13.2B.20 In the event that the metering configuration details provided pursuant to Rule 13.2B.5 change, then the Capacity provider must notify the Delivery Body and the Settlement Body as soon as practicable.
+13.2B.20 In the event that the metering configuration details provided pursuant to Rule 13.2B.5 change, then the Capacity provider must notify the Settlement Body as soon as practicable.

-13.2B.21 Within five Working Days of notification to the Delivery Body and the CM Settlement Body under Rule 13.2B.20, a Capacity Provider must, for each DSR CMU Component where metering configuration details differ from those provided pursuant to Rule 13.2B.5:
+13.2B.21 Within five Working Days of notification to the CM Settlement Body under Rule 13.2B.20, a Capacity Provider must, for each DSR CMU Component where metering configuration details differ from those provided pursuant to Rule 13.2B.5:

-13.2B.22 If, as a consequence of Rule 13.2B.21(b), a Capacity Provider has been informed, pursuant to Rule 8.3.3(c)(i), that a Metering Test is required, then a Capacity Provider must provide a Metering Test Certificate within forty Working Days from the date of notification under Rule 8.3.3(c)(i).
+13.2B.22 If, as a consequence of Rule 13.2B.21(b), a Capacity Provider has been informed, pursuant to Rule 8.3.3(c)(i), that a Metering Test is required, then a Capacity Provider must obtain a Metering Test Certificate within forty Working Days from the date of notification under Rule 8.3.3(c)(i).

-13.2B.23 Where one or more notifications have been made to the Delivery Body and the Settlement Body pursuant to Rule 13.2B.20, the DSR Test Certificate for the relevant DSR CMU shall:
+13.2B.23 Where one or more notifications have been made to the Settlement Body pursuant to Rule 13.2B.20, the DSR Test Certificate for the relevant DSR CMU shall:

 13.2C New Joint DSR Test

-13.2C.3 To enable the Delivery Body to carry out a new Joint DSR Test with respect to the relevant DSR CMUs, the Capacity Provider must provide the Delivery Body with the information set out in Rule 13.2B.5, except for the information required by Rule 13.2B.5(b)(ii).
+13.2C.3 To enable the Delivery Body to carry out a new Joint DSR Test with respect to the relevant DSR CMUs, the Capacity Provider must provide the CM Settlement Body with the information set out in Rule 13.2B.5, except for the information required by Rule 13.2B.5(b)(ii).

 13.3 Metering Test